fbpx

-The guide to Aromatherapy Diffusers
+The Guide to Aromatherapy Diffusers

 “Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains. “
+One scent can be unexpected, momentary, and fleeting, yet conjure up a childhood summer beside a lake in the mountains. “

 -Diane Ackerman

 Aroma is such an important part of our lives.
 Whether we recognize it or not, a scent can profoundly affect our mood.
-It can bring a memory to mind or cause us to turn our nose up because we dislike it.
+It can bring a memory to mind or cause us to turn our noses up because we dislike it.
 Whatever the reason, we can use essential oil aromas to promote our desired mood, such as relaxation, energy, or sleep.
 One of the quickest and most powerful ways to experience essential oils is through diffusion.

 In a nutshell, diffusion releases the aromatic molecules from the oil into the air, releasing its fragrance.
 There are many different types of diffusers on the market that can diffuse essential oils.
 Today I want to share with you the different types of diffusers.
 It is necessary to recognize that a “diffuser” is a general term.
 Understanding the different types of diffusers and what is best for you is vital to your diffusing experience.